sjaoudi/tumblr-color/README.md

 ![alt tag](https://github.com/sjaoudi/tumblr-color/blob/master/build/Debug/examples/sunset.png)

 The colors for each row were chosen using [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) with k = 12.
-(See [doc entry](http://docs.opencv.org/2.4/modules/core/doc/clustering.html#kmeans)) One optimization idea would be to implement would be dimensionality reduction to each image to speed up the k-means step.
+(See [doc entry](http://docs.opencv.org/2.4/modules/core/doc/clustering.html#kmeans)).
+The clusters for each image were then converted to HSV colorspace and sorted.
+One optimization idea would be to implement would be dimensionality reduction to each image to speed up the k-means step.